doc4d/docs/docs/API/SystemWorkerClass.md

 During a `.wait()` execution, callback functions are executed, especially callbacks from other events or from other `SystemWorker` instances.

-This function returns `true` if the external process has terminated.
+This function returns the SystemWorker object.

 You can exit from a `.wait()` by calling [`terminate()`](#terminate).